Guasti, California: History

 joining the Diocese of Los Angeles and San Diego in 1935 and the Diocese of San Bernardino in 1978.
 A bronze bust at the entrance to the church is dedicated to him.

 By the 1950s, most of the immigrants and workers in Guasti were no longer Italian but Mexican.

 Today, Guasti Wines sells sacramental and altar wines to countries all over the world, through the Joseph Filippi Winery and Vineyards.

 The original G. Filippi and Son winery, founded in 1934 by Giovanni Filippi, had grown to over 400 acres by the mid-1960s.
 Giovanni's grandson Joseph Jr taught for ten years as a professor of Enology and Viticulture as UC Davis.
 The Filippis have worked to revitalize old vineyards; for instance, in 1967, the Filippi family purchased "California's Oldest Winery," the Thomas Brothers Winery in Rancho Cucamonga.
 They were also instrumental in getting the Cucamonga Valley recognized as an approved viticulture area, allowing any winery using at least 85% of its grapes from the region to use the valley's name on its label.

+A 1973 episode of Columbo was filmed on the north side of the largest stone building.

 Annexation and Development

-Guasti was annexed into the city of Ontario, California.
+Guasti was annexed into the City of Ontario, California.
 It is located 3.5 mi east of downtown Ontario and near the Ontario International Airport.

 Guasti is now located in the area of ZIP code 91761, presumably after its annexation into Ontario.

-In 2001, the San Diego-based developer Oliver-McMillan purchased 49 acres surrounding the historic Guasti Village and, in cooperation with the city of Ontario and the Ontario Redevelopment Agency, is working to restore historic buildings and develop office buildings, a full service hotel and a walkable entertainment district.
+In 2001, the San Diego–based developer Oliver-McMillan purchased 49 acres surrounding the historic Guasti Village and, in cooperation with the city of Ontario and the Ontario Redevelopment Agency, is working to restore historic buildings and develop office buildings, a full service hotel and a walkable entertainment district.